 - In Maryland v.
 West Virginia, 217 U.S. 1, 30 S.Ct.
 268, 54 L.Ed.
 645 (1910), the Supreme Court held that the south bank of the Potomac River at low-water mark on the West Virginia shore is the true boundary line of the State of Maryland.
 The Supreme Court did not state whether the boundary line was fixed or if it shifted from time to time.

 - Virginia v.
 Maryland, 540 U.S. 56, 124 S.Ct.
-598, 157 L.Ed.2d 461 (2003), related to Maryland’s attempt to regulate Virginia’s right to withdraw water from the Potomac and to construct improvements appurtenant to the Virginia shore.
+598, 157 L.Ed.2d 461 (2003) is related to Maryland’s attempt to regulate Virginia’s right to withdraw water from the Potomac and to construct improvements appurtenant to the Virginia shore.
 Again, there was no discussion about whether the boundary was fixed or shifted.

 Back to the Present